heyuan7676/ts_eQTLs/README.md

 # Learn latent factors using sn-spMF
 We develop a constrained matrix factorization model to learn patterns of tissue-sharing and tissue-specificity of eQTLs across 49 human tissues from the Genotype-Tissue Expression (GTEx) project.
 The learned factors include patterns reflecting tissues with known biological similarity or shared cell types, in addition to a dense factor representing a ubiquitous genetic effect across all tissues.
+All the code and data are availabe under the Creative Commons Attribution 4.0 International License.
+Details of the license can be found here: http://creativecommons.org/licenses/by/4.0/.

 ## Prerequisites
 R code is run in ```R/3.5.1```.